 This is the best "fooler" recipe I've ever used.
 It takes just a few minutes but looks like you fussed.
 You can even place frozen chicken breasts in the marinade and allow them to defrost and marinade in the refrigerator overnight.—Nan Haring, Portage, Michigan

 I love the simplicity of the recipe.
 Olive oil, garlic, salt and pepper.
 Just add the tenderloin and pop it in the oven.
 In an hour or so you’ve got an impressive main dish to feed a crowd.
 This leaves you with more time to visit with family and less time fussing in the kitchen. —Mary Kandell, Huron, Ohio

-Five ingredients are all you need for Marge Napalo's hearty sandwiches. "they're great for family gatherings," says the reader from Brunswick, Ohio.
-Onion soup mix and sweet pickle relish add tangy flavor without much effort.
+Five ingredients are all you need for these hearty sandwiches that are great for family gatherings.
+Onion soup mix and sweet pickle relish add zesty flavor without much effort. —Marge Napalo, Brunswick, Ohio

 A seasoned coating mix and steak sauce dress up these hamburgers that cook in the oven rather than on the grill.
 "I like to use a sweet and spicy steak sauce for the best flavor," says Mike Goldman of Arden Hills, Minnesota.